emissary-ingress/emissary/reference/filter-reference.md

 ### Filter Type: `External`

-The `External` filter type exposes the Ambassador `AuthService` interface to external authentication services.
+The `External` filter type exposes the Ambassador Edge Stack `AuthService` interface to external authentication services.
 This is useful in a number of situations, e.g., if you have already written a custom `AuthService`, but also want to use other filters.

 The `External` filter looks very similar to an `AuthService` annotation: